MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Follow these steps:

-### 1. Change the following settings in the GPO:
+1. Change the following settings in the GPO:

 - [NtdsStaticPort](#ntdsstaticport)
 - [NetlogonStaticPort](#netlogonstaticport)
 - [FrsStaticPort](#frsstaticport)
 - [DisableNetbiosBroadcasts](#disablenetbiosbroadcasts)
 - [DisableMDNS](#disablemdns)

 [Locate](#administrative-templates) all the above settings in the Firewall GPO and set them to "Not Configured".

 ![Rollback GPO Tattooing](../Screenshots/rollback-gpo-tatto.png)

-### 2. Change the following settings in the startup script:
+2. Change the following settings in the startup script:

 - [DfsrStaticPort](#dfsrstaticport)
 - [WmiStaticPort](#wmistaticport)

 Locate and open `FirewallConfiguration.bat` file, located in the "Startup" folder of the DC firewall GPO (e.g.: `C:\Windows\Sysvol\domain\Policies\{03AAF463-967E-46DD-AB7F-DBD4ECC28F63}\Machine\Scripts\Startup`):

 > [!NOTE]
-The GUID in the path is randomly generated and will be different in each environment.
+> The GUID in the path is randomly generated and will be different in each environment.
 Also the path to SYSVOL might differ based on your DC configuration.

 Change the following line `winmgmt.exe /standalonehost 6` ⇒ `winmgmt /sharedhost`
 Change the following line `dfsrdiag.exe StaticRPC /Port:5722` ⇒ `dfsrdiag staticrpc /port:0`

 ![Rollback Startup Script](../Screenshots/rollback-startup-script.png)

-### 3. Remove the RPC filtres
+3. Remove the RPC filters

 Remove "#" before "exit" at line 15 in `RpcNamedPipesFilters.txt`, located in the "Startup" folder of the DC firewall GPO (e.g.: `C:\Windows\Sysvol\domain\Policies\{03AAF463-967E-46DD-AB7F-DBD4ECC28F63}\Machine\Scripts\Startup`):

 > [!NOTE]
-The GUID in the path is randomly generated and will be different in each environment.
+> The GUID in the path is randomly generated and will be different in each environment.
 Also the path to SYSVOL might differ based on your DC configuration.

 ![Rollback RPC Named Pipes](../Screenshots/rollback-rpc-named-pipes.png)

-### 4. Restart the DCs
+4. Restart the DCs

 Once AD and SYSVOL replication convergence is achieved and all DCs in the environment received the changed GPO, startup script and RPC configuration file, you need to restart all DCs.

-### 5. Unlink the GPO
+5. Unlink the GPO

 Once all DCs have been restarted, you unlink the Firewall GPO from the Domain Controllers container in GPO management console.